gbdev/pandocs/src/Interrupts.md

 1. Two wait states are executed (2 M-cycles pass while nothing occurs, presumably the CPU is executing `nop`s during this time).
-2. The current PC is pushed onto the stack, consuming 2 more M-cycles.
+2. The current PC is pushed to the stack, consuming 2 more M-cycles.
 3. The PC register is set to the address of the handler ($40, $48, $50, $58, $60).
 This consumes one last M-cycle.

-The entire ISR **should** consume a total of 5 M-cycles.
+The entire ISR **should** last a total of 5 M-cycles.
 This has yet to be tested, but is what the Z80 datasheet implies.

 ## Interrupt Priorities